 Tuesday: Simple tacos using DIY Taco Seasoning (Make extra to have for lunches)

 Sunday: Cereal slosh (kids pick favorite cold cereal) or small group

 All of these meals are super-budget friendly–no expensive or crazy ingredients needed!
 I tend to stick to recipes that use ground turkey, ground beef, and chicken, using lower priced meat cuts helps us keep our overall budget down.

 Where to start with meal planning?

-I hope these meal planning ideas have inspired you to make a meal plan for your family this week!
+I hope these meal planning tips have inspired you to make a meal plan for your family this week!
 Meal planning is a gift you give yourself every night of the week!